brianvanburken/knowledge-sharing/presentations/Drinking the "Elixir"/presentation.md

 # Elixir?

-- Language build on top of Erlang
+- build on top of Erlang
-- Compiles down to BEAM code
+- inspired by Ruby
-- Heavily inspired by Ruby
+- immutable
-- Designed by Jose Valim
+- functional
-- Financed by Plataformatec
+- dynamically typed

 ^ Elixir is build because Jose was unable to make Ruby concurrent